You Should Never Get Rid Of The Liquid From Canned Beans. Here's Why

 Beans are such a great pantry staple to keep on hand because they keep for such a long time and can be added to a number of dishes or served up as a side.
 While dried beans have a time and place to shine, they are definitely not the fastest option in a pinch.
 Though canned beans can have added salt or fat, they are perfect for immediate use and can be bought in low-sodium or no-fat versions.
 But before you flip an opened can over to let it drain and rinse the beans off, you should reconsider washing that canning liquid down the drain.

-According to America's Test Kitchen, you shouldn't always use the canning liquid, but in recipes that you can, you always should.
+According to some cooks, you shouldn't always use the canning liquid, but in recipes that you can, you always should.
 Not only does the liquid hold a lot of flavor, but its thick, smooth, and starchy texture can also lend the beautiful quality to whatever you use it in.
 Think of it almost like a thickening agent that can be used in place of some other liquids like water or stock.
 Not all canning liquid is the same, though.
 One in particular, aquafaba, can do much more.

 Use it in recipes that call for a lot of liquid